zhangjlthu/jinglong.github.io/_pages/about.md

 I am a PhD Candidate in Quantitative Marketing at the School of Economics and Management, Tsinghua University, China.
 Prior to this, I earned both my Master's and Bachelor's degrees in Computer Science from Harbin Institute of Technology, China.

+My primary research interests lie at the intersection of AI, high technology, and business, particularly in marketing contexts such as digital advertising, crowdfunding, and social media.

+My main research methodologies encompass deep learning, machine learning, applied econometrics, and both field and laboratory experiments.

 Email: [zjl1919@outlook.com](mailto:zjl1919@outlook.com)